 Simply put, invertebrates are all animals that lack a backbone.
 Yet invertebrates are far from simple.
 Rather, they comprise an overwhelming majority of diversity of life on Earth, both in number and in form.
 Invertebrates can be found in the depths of the ocean, the high Himalaya Mountains, and nearly every habitat in between, terrestrial and aquatic.

-The Non-Molluscan Invertebrate Collection houses well over 30,000 specimen lots (where a lot contains one to many individuals collected from the same site at the same time) and more than 500 type specimens (the physical specimens to which a taxonomic name is formally assigned).
-With specimens dating back to the 1870s, the Collection reflects nearly a century and a half of collecting in freshwater, terrestrial, and near- and far-shore marine habitats of the Carolinas, Mid-Atlantic Region, and southeastern USA.
+The Non-molluscan Invertebrate Collection houses well over 30,000 specimen lots (where a lot contains one to many individuals collected from the same site at the same time) and more than 1500 type specimens (the physical specimens to which a taxonomic name is formally assigned).
+With specimens dating back to the 1850s, the Collection reflects over a century and a half of collecting in freshwater, terrestrial, and near- and far-shore marine habitats of the Carolinas, Mid-Atlantic Region, and southeastern USA.
 Holdings of certain taxonomic groups span a much broader, i.e., international, geographic scope.
-Yet, it is the Non-Molluscan Collection in its entirety that reflects a rich history of scientific collecting and taxonomy, and thus a wealth of opportunities for research, education, and outreach.
+Yet, it is the Non-molluscan Collection in its entirety that reflects a rich history of scientific collecting and taxonomy, and thus a wealth of opportunities for research, education, and outreach.

 The strengths of a museum collection reflect the research and interests of former and current curatorial staff, as well as major donations and acquisitions.
-The Non-Molluscan Invertebrate Collection has one of the largest freshwater crayfish collections in, and of, the southeastern United States, resulting in large part from the taxonomic focus of former Research Curator of Crustaceans, Dr. John Cooper.
-The crayfish holdings in the Collection continue to expand in geographic and taxonomic scope due to ongoing research by the current Research Curator of Non-Molluscan Invertebrates, Dr. Bronwyn Williams, and contributions from collaborative institutions.
-Indeed, both Dr. Williams and the Collections Manager of Non-Molluscan Invertebrates, Raquel Fagundo, are active astacologists, which makes this Collection unique.
-More than 215 crayfish species are represented in the Non-Molluscan Invertebrate Collection, most of which are North American in origin.
+The Non-molluscan Invertebrate Collection has one of the largest freshwater crayfish collections in, and of, the southeastern United States, resulting in large part from the taxonomic focus of former Research Curator of Crustaceans, Dr. John Cooper.
+The crayfish holdings in the Collection continue to expand in geographic and taxonomic scope due to ongoing research by the current Research Curator of Non-molluscan Invertebrates, Dr. Bronwyn Williams, and contributions from collaborative institutions.
+More than 250 crayfish species are represented in the Non-molluscan Invertebrate Collection, most of which are North American in origin.
 Crayfish holdings of particular note include a substantial diversity of obligate cave species, dozens of type specimens, and scores of lots of historical significance, including, but certainly not limited to, specimens collected by Walter Faxon in the late 1800s, the NCSM’s first, albeit unofficial, curator, C. S. Brimley in the 1920s, and renowned [marine] biologists G. Robert Lunz, Jr., and Austin B. Williams in the 1930s and 1950s, respectively.

-Coincident with the strategic expansion of crayfish holdings in the Non-Molluscan Invertebrate Collection has been rapid growth in number and diversity of two major groups of crayfish ectosymbionts, namely branchiobdellidans (crayfish worms) and ostracods in the family Entocytheridae.
-At present, the Non-Molluscan Invertebrate Collection houses several thousand entocytherid specimens representing more than three dozen species, and 60,000+ branchiobdellidan specimens representing nearly 90 species.
+Coincident with the strategic expansion of crayfish holdings in the Non-molluscan Invertebrate Collection has been rapid growth in number and diversity of two major groups of crayfish ectosymbionts, namely branchiobdellidans (crayfish worms) and ostracods in the family Entocytheridae.
+At present, the Non-molluscan Invertebrate Collection houses several thousand entocytherid specimens representing more than four dozen species, and 60,000+ branchiobdellidan specimens representing nearly 90 species.

-The Non-Molluscan Invertebrate Collection houses a substantial and internationally significant myriapod (= centipedes and millipedes) collection, including one of the most comprehensive collections of the widespread genus Sigmoria.
+The Non-molluscan Invertebrate Collection houses a substantial and internationally significant myriapod (= centipedes, millipedes, and kin) collection, including one of the most comprehensive collections of the widespread millipede genus Sigmoria.
 Although the majority of these holdings are from North Carolina, a considerable number of specimens were sampled from the Western United States and various tropical regions across the globe.

-The Non-Molluscan Invertebrate Collection is home to an estimated 9,500 lots of marine specimens.
-These lots, acquisitions from the Charleston Museum, University of North Carolina Institute of Marine Sciences, and Duke University Laboratory, together represent one of the largest and most historically important collections of marine invertebrates in the Mid-Atlantic Region.
+The Non-molluscan Invertebrate Collection is home to an estimated 10,000 lots of marine specimens.
+These lots, in large part acquisitions from the Charleston Museum, University of North Carolina Institute of Marine Sciences, and Duke University Marine Laboratory, together represent one of the largest and most historically important collections of marine invertebrates in the Mid-Atlantic Region.
 Spatial overlap in these collections results in an unparalleled time series for many taxa that extends for over a century.
 Primary holdings within these acquisitions are decapod crustaceans, although additional substantial holdings include annelids and echinoderms.
 Although these marine specimens are currently undergoing major curatorial attention, we hope to have these specimens “research-ready” soon.

 DEVELOPMENTS AND FUTURE DIRECTIONS